DWestbury-PP/sentiment-trends-analysis/docs/PHASE_1_KEY_FINDINGS.md

 # Phase 1: Key Findings & Current State

+## 🎯 **PHASE 1 COMPLETE - SYSTEM EVOLVED** ✅

+**July 1, 2025 Update**: This document captures the historical journey through Phase 1 data collection and foundation building. **Phase 1 is now complete** and the system has evolved significantly:

+- **✅ Phase 1 Complete**: Foundation dataset and data collection validated
+- **✅ System Evolution**: Now operating with 819 records across 399 days
+- **✅ Analysis Pipeline**: Complete market + sentiment analysis framework operational
+- **✅ Production Ready**: Interactive visualization and strategy analysis working
+- **🎯 Current Phase**: Advanced strategy development and live trading preparation

+**Current System Status**: See `CURRENT_STATUS_AND_NEXT_STEPS.md` for up-to-date capabilities and roadmap.

+---

 ## 📋 Document Purpose
-This document tracks critical findings, architectural decisions, and current progress in the sentiment-based trading strategy system for semiconductor stocks (AMD, INTC, NVDA).
+This document tracks critical findings, architectural decisions, and historical progress from the initial sentiment-based trading strategy system development for semiconductor stocks (AMD, INTC, NVDA).

+**Note**: This represents the historical Phase 1 journey.
+The system has since evolved to a comprehensive analysis platform with expanded dataset and full visualization capabilities.

 ---